Wave function collapse: History

 In 1957 Hugh Everett III proposed a model of quantum mechanics that dropped von Neumann's first postulate.
 Everett observed that the measurement apparatus was also a quantum system and its quantum interaction with the system under observation should determine the results.
 He proposed that the discontinuous change is instead a splitting of a wave function representing the universe.
 While Everett's approach rekindled interest in foundational quantum mechanics, it left core issues unresolved.
 Two key issues relate to origin of the observed classical results: what causes quantum systems to appear classical and to resolve with the observed probabilities of the Born rule.

 Beginning in 1970 H. Dieter Zeh sought a detailed quantum decoherence model for the discontinuous change without postulating collapse.
 Further work by Wojciech H. Zurek in 1980 lead eventually to a large number of papers on many aspects of the concept.
 Decoherence assumes that every quantum system interacts quantum mechanically with its environment and such interaction is not separable from the system, a concept called an "open system".
-Decoherence has been shown to work very quickly and within a minimal environment, but as yet it has not succeeded in a providing a detailed model replacing the collapse postulate of orthodox quantum mechanics.
+Decoherence has been shown to work very quickly and within a minimal environment, but as yet it has not succeeded in providing a detailed model replacing the collapse postulate of orthodox quantum mechanics.

 By explicitly dealing with the interaction of object and measuring instrument, von Neumann described a quantum mechanical measurement scheme consistent with wave function collapse.
 However, he did not prove the necessity of such a collapse.
 Von Neumann's projection postulate was conceived based on experimental evidence available during the 1930s, in particular Compton scattering.
 Later work refined the notion of measurements into the more easily discussed first kind, that will give the same value when immediately repeated, and the second kind that give different values when repeated.